In this guide

 Monzo's long-awaited children's account has launched.
 We've reviewed it to see how it stacks up against the competition.

 Monzo for Under 16s joins a competitive children’s banking market.
-It’s a prepaid debit card and doesn’t charge any fees (unless your kid loses their card).
+It’s a bank account which doesn’t charge any fees (unless your kid loses their card).
 It comes with a range of parental controls and oversight to keep your children safe.
-You can also set up savings pots for your child, though they won’t earn any interest on those funds, which is one of its downsides.
+You can also set up savings pots for your child, which earn interest.

 If you already bank with Monzo and want to get your kids started with their own accounts, then this is probably a good option for you.
-But if you want a range of educational features or the ability to earn interest on your child's account, you might want to look elsewhere.
+But if you want in-depth educational features or personalised cards, you might want to look elsewhere.

 Pros